woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/learning-modules/DS Big Data Analytics - AWS/Syllabus/L0-Syllabus.md

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>

 ### Required Resources:
-- Ground-based students are required to bring a late model laptop computer (either PC or MacBook) to class every day.

-- Online students are required to have a late model laptop or desktop computer with internet access.
+- Students are required to have a late model laptop or desktop computer with internet access.
     - Minimum: PC (Windows 10/11) or Mac (Big Sur or newer) laptop.
 8GB ram, 512GB HD, Intel Core i5,  AMD Ryzen 5, or Apple Intel or M1 Chipsets.

     - Recommended: PC (Windows 10/11) or Mac laptop(Big Sur or newer).
 16GB ram, 1TB SSD, Intel Core i7, AMD Ryzen 7, or Apple M1/M1 Pro Chipsets.

     - Professionals: PC (Windows 10/11) or Mac(Big Sur or newer).
 32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.
 - It is a requirement that you are able to download programming resources to your laptop/desktop for this class.
 (This means you need a steady internet high bandwidth connection.)
 - You are required to have a quiet place to study and to be able to focus on the material.
 - You are required to have uninterrupted weekly 1:1 video meetings with your mentor.
 - You are required to log into the Learning Management System (LMS) daily for at least 20 minutes.

-- Please follow and review each lesson page by page coding examples provided as this will ensure you have a full understanding for your final hands-on assignments.
+- This course is required to have AWS Academy access.
+You should receive an email invite.
+If you do not receive an email invite, please contact your course contact.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>